 It’s that time of year again!
 That’s right – Halloween is here once again.
 Ten years ago, Halloween wasn’t really a major event in the UK, but as time as gone by families and households seem to make more of an effort to embrace this traditional, American holiday!

 It’s not uncommon to see images of American homes decorated top to bottom with amazing decorations – but for the average family in the UK, a trip to the pound shop to buy a few plastic decorations can easily get pricey – especially if you and the kids get carried away, and we all know how easy that can be!
 So here are a few ideas of how you can make some really special Halloween decorations, get the kids involved, make some memories and save a few pennies along the way.
+You can also have a go at making your own costumes with halloween machine embroidery designs.

 Decorate the outside of your home